Am0031/javascript-algorithms/src/binarySearch/README.md

 # Binary Search

-In this activity, we will write code to create functions that take a sorted array of numbers and a target number and search the array using a binary search function and return the index of the target number in the given array.
+In this activity, the challenge is to create functions that take a sorted array of numbers and a target number and search the array using a binary search function and return the index of the target number in the given array.

 We will write a recursive approach and a iterative approach.